chargold201/diabuddy/README.md

 # DiaBuddy
-DiaBuddy is a Sinatra application that allows a user to sign up, login, create, read, update, destroy and view their own diabetes logbook entries, including blood sugar, insulin taken, carbohydrates eaten, and any additional notes.
+DiaBuddy is a Sinatra application that allows a user to sign up, login, create, read, update, and destroy their own diabetes logbook entries, including blood sugar, insulin taken, carbohydrates eaten, and any additional notes.

 ## Usage
 To use this app, fork this repo, clone to your machine, run `bundle install`, run `rake db:migrate` and run `shotgun`.